 - It may be time for Mac customers to provide Apple’s Safari browser every other chance.

-When students return from their summer spoil, girls in years seven to nine will be banned from using their devices at any point of the faculty day.
-Those in years 10 and eleven can be allowed to apply their devices at lunch, whilst scholars in the sixth form – which includes boys – could apply them freely except in training.
+When students return from their summer spoil, girls in years seven to nine will be banned from using their devices at any point during the faculty day.
+Those in years ten and eleven can apply their devices at lunch, while scholars in the sixth form – which includes boys – could use them freely except in training.

-Stroud excessive faculty is speedy, turning into a pioneer in its willpower to cope with problems due to cellular devices.
+Stroud’s excessive faculty is speedy, becoming a pioneer in its willpower to cope with problems due to cellular devices.
 Hannah and Libby had been amongst a set of ladies who penned a letter addressed to the “boys and younger guys of Gloucestershire, Great Britain, and the world,” explaining why they did no longer need to be forced to send explicit images and did now not want to receive such images.

-The school has also begun to paintings with neighborhood primary colleges, mental fitness services, and nearby government to draw up programs and techniques to tackle issues due to social media.
+The school has also begun painting with neighborhood primary colleges, mental fitness services, and nearby government to draw up programs and techniques to tackle issues due to social media.

 Hannah Cox (left) and Libby Shirnia (right) initiated a sexting focus campaign with Jess Houston (center), who took component in the digital detox week.
 Photograph: Adrian Sherratt/for the Guardian

 The findings tally with a string of educational studies.
-The Office for National Statistics discovered, as an instance, that 12% of youngsters who spend no time on social networking websites on a regular school day have signs and symptoms of intellectual ill-health; the discern rises to 27% for people who are on the websites for 3 or extra hours a day.
+The Office for National Statistics discovered, for instance, that 12% of youngsters who spend no time on social networking websites on a regular school day have signs and symptoms of intellectual ill-health; the discern rises to 27% for people who are on the websites for three or extra hours a day.

 Around 400 scholars and adults at Stroud high college took component in a week-long “digital detox” after giving up their devices and home.
-Benefits the ladies reported protected having more free time and feeling less confused.
+The benefits the ladies reported were protected, having more free time, and feeling less confused.

 Facebook Twitter Pinterest

 Pupils at Stroud excessive faculty.
 Jess Houston, 16, is one of the folks who took element inside the week-length digital detox.
 “It wasn’t as difficult as I predicted,” she said.
-“The first couple of days have been extraordinary, however by way of the end of the week; I didn’t pass over it.”
+“The first couple of days have been extraordinary; however, by the end of the week, I didn’t pass over it.”
 Photograph: Adrian Sherratt for the Guardian.

-Actually, Jess thinks banning Fitbits is a shame.
+Jess thinks banning Fitbits is a shame.
 “I’ve visible how it may help.
 I’ve been using one for two years; it’s been instrumental in my combat to lose weight.
-There will always be a set of people who have the mentality to apply it in a bad way.
+There will always be a set of people with the mentality to apply it badly.
 “Education is the answer.
 The venture is to alternate how human beings suppose.
-The technology in itself isn’t a problem – it’s how humans use it.”
+The technology itself isn’t a problem – it’s how humans use it.”

 Since you’re right here, we have a small favor to ask.
 More humans are reading the Guardian than ever.
 However, marketing sales across the media are falling speedily.
-And not like many information businesses, we haven’t positioned up a paywall – we want to keep our journalism as open as we will.
+Andunlikee many information businesses, we haven’t positioned up a paywall – we want to keep our journalism as open aspossiblel.
 So you may see why we want to ask for your assistance.
-The Guardian’s impartial, investigative journalism takes plenty of time, money, and difficult work to provide.
-But we do it because we believe our attitude topics – due to the fact it might nicely be your perspective, too.
+The Guardian’s impartial, investigative journalism takes plenty of time, money, and difficult work.
+But we do it because we believe our attitude topics – because it might nicely be your perspective, too.